studentinsights/studentinsights/docs/technical/new_instance.md

 $ scripts/deploy/new_district.sh "My New District Name"
 ```

 This sets up a new Heroku app instance with the Student Insights code and copies over some basic configuration around the district name.
-It gives you the option to fill the instance with fake data if you like.
-It doesn't yet include tooling for connecting with a Student Information System or other district-level data sources.
+It doesn't include tooling for connecting with a Student Information System or other district-level data sources.

 ### New SFTP Site